Yvonne Cossart

 - 1960-1962 Registrar in pathology, Royal Prince Alfred Hospital; established a virus diagnostic laboratory within the Department of Microbiology

-- 1967 – Consultant virologist; Chairman of the Public Health Laboratory Service Working Party on Hepatitis
+- 1967 – Consultant virologist.
+Began research career focused on hepatitis, leading efforts in testing, prevention, and community health interventions.
+Chairman of the Public Health Laboratory Service Working Party on Hepatitis

 - 1973-1976 Convenor and Chairman of the Society for General Microbiology Workshops on Hepatitis

-- 1977 – Senior Lecturer in the Department of Bacteriology at the University of Sydney; with the arrival of hepatitis B vaccines and she was involved in studies of the immunisation of health care workers and the implementation of prophylaxis for babies of hepatitis B carrier mothers
+- 1977 – Senior Lecturer in the Department of Bacteriology at the University of Sydney.
+Studies of the immunisation of health care workers and the implementation of prophylaxis for babies of hepatitis B carrier mothers

-- 1986-2006 Bosch Professor of Infectious Diseases and Immunology at the University of Sydney.
+- 1986-2006 – Served as Bosch Professor of Infectious Diseases and Immunology at the University of Sydney.

 - Died on December 16, 2014 in Greenwich, New South Wales, Australia